animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The Spring Data for Apache Geode reference guide explains how to use the Spring Framework to configure and develop applications with Apache Geode.
+The Spring Data for GemFire reference guide explains how to use the Spring Framework to configure and develop applications with Apache Geode.
 It presents the basic concepts and provides numerous examples to help you get started quickly.